 2018 Gilder Lehrman Lincoln Prize Finalist

 Tera W. Hunter, professor of history at Princeton University is a finalist for the 2018 Gilder Lehrman Lincoln Prize.
-Her book Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth (Harvard University Press: 2017) is one of seven finalists for this prestigious award presented by the Gilder Lehrman Institute for American History and Gettysburg College.
+Her book Bound in Wedlock: Slave and Free Black Marriage in the Nineteenth Century (Harvard University Press: 2017) is one of seven finalists for this prestigious award presented by the Gilder Lehrman Institute for American History and Gettysburg College.
 According to the prize’s press release, Bound in Wedlock is “one of the best works of the year on the Civil War period.